-- 8.13.1.
+- 8.12.1.
 The Plan area contains a variety of areas that are either publicly accessible, managed for a degree of public access or in private ownership but accessible to the public.
-Whilst the parish has a variety of different types of green space, the amount within the urban area is low and therefore of great importance. - 8.13.2.
+Whilst the Plan Area has a variety of different types of green space, the amount within the built-up area is low and therefore of great importance. - 8.12.2.
 A Local Green Spaces (LGS) Report was published by the Parish in 2015.
 This work has formed the basis for the future assessment.
 In addition to the sites previously considered, during public consultation in July 18, residents were asked to put forward sites for consideration as Local Green Spaces (LGS).
-Further sites from the original report were identified which also included those owned by the Parish Council, TVBC and HCC. - 8.13.3.
+Further sites from the original report were identified which also included those owned by the Parish Council, TVBC and HCC. - 8.12.3.
 Following identification of sites which were deemed as acceptable during assessment, letters were sent out to the landowners involved.
 Although not mandatory to gain landowner agreement to LGS designation, the SG decided only to include sites which had landowner agreement.
 For each landowner-agreed LGS, a more detailed assessment was carried out (see Local Green Space Assessment details).
-Only those sites which met the assessment criteria are included in the list below. - 8.13.4.
-Once designated, the LGS is subject to the similar development restrictions as a Green Belt designation, in that new development is ruled out other than in special circumstances.
-Such circumstances are extremely rare and the exceptional nature of the proposal would need to
+Only those sites which met the assessment criteria are included in the list below. - 8.12.4.
+Once designated, the LGS is subject to the similar development restrictions as a Green Belt designation, in that new development is ruled out other than in very special circumstances.

-&lt;sup>4 'Green spaces' are described as being 'important to the health and happiness of local communities' in NPPF (paragraphs 99, 100 and 101).
+3 'Green spaces' are described as being 'important to the health and happiness of local communities' in NPPF (paragraphs 99, 100 and 101).
 The objectives require the Plan to identify local green spaces (LGS) and in accordance with the NPPF, these have been assessed for special protection based on where the green area is demonstrably special to the community and holds a particular local significance.
 For example, because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and where the green area concerned is local in character and is not an extensive tract of land.